kazvee/follow-check/README.md

 # Follow Check

-Follow Check is a web app to help you check your GitHub following relationships.
+**Follow Check** is a web app to help you check your GitHub following relationships.

 Running this tool will display 2 lists:
-1) Users who follow you, but you do not follow them back
+1) Users who follow you, but you don’t follow back
-2) Users you follow, but they do not follow you back
+2) Users you follow, but who don’t follow you back

 ## Final Product